-Join Kevin Skoglund for an in-depth discussion in this video Hooks: before, after, and around, part of RSpec Testing Framework with Ruby.
+Join Kevin Skoglund for an in-depth discussion in this video Hooks: before, after, and around, part of Ruby: Testing with RSpec.

 - In this movie, we'll learn how to use before, after, and around hooks to make your tests more efficient.
 In programming, there's a fundamental principle called, Don't Repeat Yourself or DRY for short.
 It's a good programming practice that says, whenever possible, try to write code one time and then refer to that code whenever you need it again, instead of writing it all over.
 It keeps your code cleaner, clearer, and reduces the opportunities for mistakes.
 That's part of the idea behind hooks.
 Write code one time and then tell RSpec to run that code either before, after, or around our examples.